 Sir Andrew Trollope led an advance up Fishpool Street towards St. Albans Abbey.
-He made an attempt to surprise the archers remaining in the town who were positioned around the clock tower, but was repulsed.
+He attempted to surprise the archers remaining in the town who were positioned around the clock tower but was repulsed.
 Due to poor communications, none of the other Yorkist divisions dispatched aid to the archers, who fought on in the February snow.
 The archers put up a valiant resistance but by noon they were overcome which freed the Lancastrians to deal with Warwick's isolated Yorkist positions one at a time.

 Around noon, Trollope's division and the main body of the Lancastrian army, led by Henry Beaufort, Duke of Somerset, attacked Montague's division who were positioned on Bernards Heath.
 The snow blew into the Yorkists faces and hindered their response.
 The snow and wind probably also hampered the use of gunpowder or archers.
 In the furious hand-to-hand fighting which ensued, the Yorkists fought determinedly, and repeatedly repulsed the Lancastrian attacks, but in the confusion of the fighting lost control of the King.

-Messengers requesting aid were sent to Warwick, who was initially confused as to what was happening due to the poor visibility and fearing treachery, was reluctant to abandon his carefully-prepared position, finally they succeeded in convincing him of the true position, and he ordered an advance south to to aid his brother, but it was too late.
+Messengers requesting aid were sent to Warwick, who was initially confused as to what was happening due to the poor visibility and fearing treachery was reluctant to abandon his carefully prepared position, finally, they succeeded in convincing him of the true position, and he ordered an advance south to aid his brother, but it was too late.
 Montague's division had been broken and was in flight.
 Warwick's division briefly clashed with the Lancastrians, at which the traitor Henry Lovelace and his force immediately deserted the Yorkists.

 The following morning, at an impromptu court, Queen Margaret asked her son, the seven-year-old Edward of Lancaster, Prince of Wales, how the two knights should die.
 The child ordered them to be beheaded.
 Henry pardoned Montague, whom he was fond of and had served as his chamberlain.